 Beleodaq® is the commercial name of belinostat for injection.

 In July 2014, Beleodaq® received conditional approval from the FDA for the treatment of peripheral T-cell lymphoma.
 This authorization was given within an accelerated registration program which conditionally approves a drug designed for the treatment of a life-threatening disease based on predictive elements of a clinical benefit.
-The registration is based on the results of the phase 2 BELIEF clinical trial of 129 patients suffering from peripheral T-cell lymphoma, resistant or in relapse after at least one initial systemic treatment, which showed a response level of 25% with a median duration of response of 8.3 months and a good tolerance profile.
-To comply with FDA requirements, a clinical phase 3 trial is required to assess the efficacy of Beleodaq® in combination with CHOP (cyclophosphamide, hydroxydaunorubicine, oncovin, and prednisone) against CHOP in the 1st line of treatment of peripheral T-cell lymphoma.
+The registration was based on the results of the phase 2 BELIEF clinical trial of 129 patients suffering from peripheral T-cell lymphoma, resistant or in relapse after at least one initial systemic treatment, which showed a response level of 25% with a median duration of response of 8.3 months and a good tolerance profile.

 Beleodaq® benefits from industrial protection until at least 2026.
 Its protection is strengthened by an orphan drug designation (ODD) in Europe and the United States, which provides commercial exclusivity.
 Belinostat could also be developed as an oral formulation.
 This would enable a significant extension of the intellectual property and facilitate the use of belinostat in combination with other anti-cancer agents.

 Beleodaq® has been marketed in the United States by Spectrum Pharmaceuticals (SPPI) since 2014 in the framework of the conditional FDA approval.